grz0zrg/fas/README.md

 |          B | integral part : source channel index / fractional part : Impulse response attack time (in seconds)       |
 |          A | Impulse reponse decay time (in seconds)        |

-**Note** : Monophonic mode is not implemented.

 ### Phase Distorsion synthesis

 Only available with Soundpipe.

-Specific type of synthesis which use an user-defined source channel as input and produce waveform distorsion as output.
+Specific type of synthesis which use an user-defined source channel or instrument as input and produce waveform distorsion as output.

+Fractional part of the blue channel can be used to target a channel (> 0) or an instrument (= 0)

 #### RGBA interpretation